- When should I apply for the Professional Semester?

 - 2 Letters of recommendation from people off campus (not family) who can attest to your character.

-- Submit a 2 page essay (full pages) on Why you Want to be a Teacher.
+- Submit a 2 page essay (full pages) on a topic chosen by the Education & Educational Psychology Department.
 Visit the writing lab for assistance.

 - Submit passing Praxis I scores or present an S.A.T. waiver (must score 1100 or more)